madprops/airc/README.md

 To make it do multiple requests in parallel you can enable `multiprocess`.

 For example `!multiprocess true`.
 Or set the config file.

 ---

+## Markdown <a name="markdown"></a>

+There is translation of some markdown syntax to effects like bold or color.

+These include backticks, asterisks, and underscores.

+For example `*this thing*` will turn bold, using irc escape codes.

+Or \`this thing` will turn green.

+Or `_this thing_` will turn bold too.

+There is only one color used, and it can be configured.

+Basically backticks turn things into color, the rest make it bold.

+---